[pardot-form id="45" title="STM Email Form"]

 Organize a Benefit Concert for Music Programs

 Save The Music makes it easy for you to set up your online donation platform for your fundraising concert.
 Choose from a Facebook fundraiser or the peer-to-peer fundraising platform Classy.
-Just click to create your fundraiser and add in the basic information about the event as well as a few details about what makes your concert fundraiser unique and important to you.
+Just click to create your fundraiser and add in the basic information about the event, as well as a few details about what makes your concert fundraiser unique and important to you.
 With Save The Music’s one-click approach to fundraising, you can make exciting things happen quickly.

 Example: Central Bucks School District’s Annual Benefit Concert for Save The Music